Toolkit logo

 • The facilitator follows up by saying:

 • People with disability constitute 16 per cent of the population, which makes them the largest global minority.
 Many of the people in this group experience challenges in relation to freedom of expression and information.
 People with vision impairment, hearing impairment and/or dyslexia particularly experience that there is much information they do not have access to.
-(Source: Norwegian National Human Rights Institution).
+(Source: Norwegian Human Rights Institution).

 • In 2008 the UN adopted the Convention on the Rights of Persons with Disabilities.
 Articles 9, 21 and 29 deal with accessibility, freedom of expression, freedom of opinion, access to information and participation in political and public life.
 These are considered to be fundamental rights for participation in a democracy.
 In the group work you will work more on this topic.